firecrawl-scrape

 • Prefer plain scrape over --query.
 Scrape to a file, then use grep, head, or read the markdown directly — you can search and reason over the full content yourself.
 Use --query only when you want a single targeted answer without saving the page (costs 5 extra credits).

-• Try scrape before browser.
+• Try scrape before interact.
 Scrape handles static pages and JS-rendered SPAs.
-Only escalate to browser when you need interaction (clicks, form fills, pagination).
+Only escalate to interact when you need interaction (clicks, form fills, pagination).

 • Multiple URLs are scraped concurrently — check firecrawl --status for your concurrency limit.